Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Why you should try to get a high credit score

-• Lower interest rates: The most immediate benefit of a high credit score is the ability to secure lower interest rates on loans.
-Over time, these savings can be substantial, especially with large purchases like a home or a vehicle.
+• Lower interest rates: People with exceptional credit scores can secure lower interest rates on loans.
 A high credit score can also help you qualify for credit cards with rewards programs and perks.

 • Easier financing: Excellent credit typically means a smoother process for mortgages, auto loans, and other financing needs with better terms.

-• Better approval rates for top credit cards: Certain credit cards offer significant rewards and perks but usually require a strong credit score for approval.
-With an 850 credit score, you’ll have a better chance of being approved for these top-tier credit cards.
+• Better approval rates for top credit cards: With an 850 credit score, you’ll have a better chance of being approved for credit cards that offer significant rewards and perks.

-• Improved rental approval rates: Many landlords use credit scores as part of their screening process, and a high score can demonstrate your responsibility and reliability as a tenant.²
+• Improved rental approval rates: Many landlords use credit scores as part of their screening process, and a high score could demonstrate your responsibility and reliability as a tenant.⁴

 • Negotiation leverage: You can also use your credit score to negotiate lower rates on existing debts or new loans.

-• Better insurance rates: In some cases, insurance companies may also consider your credit score when determining your premiums.
-A higher credit score could mean lower insurance rates, saving you money in the long run.³
+• Better insurance rates: Insurance companies may consider your credit score when determining your premiums.
+A higher credit score may result in lower insurance rates.⁵

 How do I get a perfect credit score?